kitemaster/no_frills_weather_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple weather app that uses the OpenWeatherMap API to get the current weather for a given address.
+It is built using Ruby on Rails.

+Here is what you need to do to get it running:

 * Ruby version
+  - 3.1.3

+* Rails version
+  - 7.0.8

 * System dependencies